aliNzLami/dreamNote/README.md

 - Clean Architecture
   Utilizes BEM and JS Module Pattern for better readability, scalability, and maintainability

+- Cypress Unit Test
+  Tested some sections of the page by Cypress

+- 3D Shapes
+  Used Three.js to create a 3D notebook, for flipping the pages.

+- RTL
+  RTL UI for Persian and Arabic languages

 - Live Demo Deployment
   Project deployed publicly via GitHub Pages for real-time preview and evaluation

-- Cypress Unit Test
-  Tested some sections of the page by Cypress